-In the first step, palm image must be smoothed in order to reduce the effect of noise and to eliminate weak palm lines that do not capture our interest.
-The best method for smoothing images is applying a Gaussian filter to them.
-The discrete 2D Gaussian filter is defined to be:

-Using linear filtering to apply this function to palm image, values of the Gaussian function are arranged in a matrix, called a mask.
-The result of applying this mask, G, to the original image, I, at point (m,n) can be computed using the following expression:
+We can convolve this filter with the palm image to derive a smoothed version of the palmprint.
+The result of applying the Gaussian filter to the original image, $I$, at pixel $(m,n)$ can be computed as:

-The above filtering scheme has a number of parameters to be set; the Gaussian function has zero mean and a variance of 1 which was determined experimentally.
-Moreover, mask size, a and b, is another parameter to be set, here we used a square mask of size 7$\times$7 (a=b=3), which was also experimentally chosen.
-Fig.4 depicts the smoothed image.
+The above filter uses parameters such as mean and variance of the filter and mask dimensions.
+Here we have used a zero-mean unit-variance Gaussian filter with a square mask of size $7\times7$ (a=b=3), which was chosen experimentally on a training set.
+Fig. 3 depicts the smoothed image.